MananGandhi1810/online-ide/README.md

 ### Running Backend and Frontend Separately

----

-**Note**:
+> [!NOTE]
-You will still need to have Docker installed on your system.
+> You will still need to have Docker installed on your system.

----

 -   Clone the repository
 -   Copy the `.env.example` file to `.env` and fill in the required values in both `frontend` and `backend` directories.